types of italian cheese

 Mozzarella is the best Italian cheese for pizza, and it is indeed the most famous soft Italian cheese out there.
 What you should know firsthand is that there are different varieties of Mozzarella.
 The cheapest version is made with cow milk, and this is used mostly on pizza too.

 There’s a traditional, more savory type of Mozzarella which is made by using buffalo milk.
 This is called the Mozzarella di Bufala.
-Usually, the buffalo mozzarella is not just more expensive, but for culinary reasons, it’s used mostly when we’re looking for the highest quality ingredients.
+Usually, buffalo mozzarella is not just more expensive, but for culinary reasons, it’s used mostly when we’re looking for the highest quality ingredients.

-The Mozzarella di Bufala is creamier and somewhat lighter, but definitely more delicious than the simple cow milk mozzarella.
+The Mozzarella di Bufala is creamier and somewhat lighter, but more delicious than the simple cow milk mozzarella.
 There’s also the Bocconcini which are smaller mozzarella balls that Italians love to use as appetizers and for salads as well.
 In supermarkets, you can find also mozzarella blocks.

 As mozzarella is very versatile, is also a typical filling for sandwiches.
 You can also use mozzarella for dishes like salads, and especially Caprese salad.
 This is a delicious and simple summer salad that requires just a few ingredients, such as mozzarella and fresh tomatoes.
 Season it with salt, basil, and olive oil.
 In a few minutes, it’s ready to eat!